Continuing To Be Me (C2bMe) is a psychological treatment program for people living in residential aged care homes in South Western Sydney.

 - Improve the person’s mental health wellbeing.

-- Increase the day-to-day functioning of residents in aged care facilities.
+- Increase the day-to-day functioning of residents in aged care homes.

 C2bMe is a free service for people who are: